This post was sponsored by Minwax®. All opinions are my own.

 - DIY porch swing bed with the Cabot 2022 Trend of the Year

-- DIY bar hutch cabinet with the Sherwin Williams 2022 Color of the Year
+- DIY bar hutch cabinet and this DIY corner cabinet with the Sherwin Williams 2022 Color of the Year

 - DIY HUGE media console in the Sherwin Williams 2021 Color of the Year